AviatrixSystems/Docs/HowTos/firewall_network_workflow.rst

 ###########################################

 After a firewall instance is launched, wait for 15 minutes for it to come up.
+In addition, please follow example configuration guides as below to build a simple policy on the firewall instance for a test validation that traffic is indeed being routed to firewall instance.

 Palo Alto
 **********
-You can follow `this example configuration guide <https://docs.aviatrix.com/HowTos/config_paloaltoVM.html>`_ to build a simple "Allow All" policy on the firewall instance for a test validation that traffic is indeed being routed to firewall instance.
+For basic configuration, please refer to `this example configuration guide <https://docs.aviatrix.com/HowTos/config_paloaltoVM.html>`_.

 For implementation details on using Bootstrap to launch and initiate VM-Series, refer to `Bootstrap Configuration Example <https://docs.aviatrix.com/HowTos/bootstrap_example.html>`_.

+FortiGate
+**********
+For basic configuration, please refer to `this example configuration guide <https://docs.aviatrix.com/HowTos/config_FortiGateVM.html>`_.

+CheckPoint
+**********
+For basic configuration, please refer to `this example configuration guide <https://docs.aviatrix.com/HowTos/config_CheckPointVM.html>`_

 7b.
 Associate an Existing Firewall Instance
 --------------------------------------------